eclipsesource/tabris/README.md

 * Video, Video Widget to play videos on a client device.
 * Camera, Custom Widget to take pictures form the client's camera.
 * Widgets API, API to control keyboard styles, animations and so on.
+* Implementation of the ClientInfo Interface provided by RAP 2.0.

 Demos
 -----